 For more information about our Local Governing Body, click on the links below:

 What is a School Governor?

-School governors are volunteers who help to run the school, At Pye Bank CE Primary they do this in partnership with our DSAT.
+School governors are volunteers who help to run the school, At Pye Bank CE Primary they do this in partnership with our trust DSAT.
 Some are elected (staff and parent governors) and others are appointed by DSAT.